Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - From a full hang, with just slightly shrugged shoulders, you want to draw the scapula down and together, thus raising your body slightly but without bending your arms and pulling as in a regular pull-up.

-- Hold the retracted position for a second or two, making sure to feel your back muscles working.
+- Hold the retracted position for a second or two.

 The towel makes the exercise harder because it can be harder to grip and hold on to than a traditional pull-up bar.